squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 http_access deny Cooking2
 http_access allow all
 }}}
 The ''dstdomain'' means to search the hostname in the URL for the string "www.gourmet-chef.com."
-Note that when IP addresses are used in URLs (instead of domain names), Squid implements relaxed access controls.
-If the a domain name for the IP address has been saved in Squid's "FQDN cache", then Squid can compare the destination domain against the access controls.
-However, if the domain is not immediately available, Squid allows the request and makes a lookup for the IP address so that it may be available for future requests.
+Note that when IP addresses are used in URLs (instead of domain names), Squid may have to do a DNS lookup to determine whether the ACL matches: If a domain name for the IP address is already in the Squid's "FQDN cache", then Squid can immediately compare the destination domain against the access controls.
+Otherwise, Squid does an asynchronous reverse DNS lookup and evaluates the ACL after that lookup is over.
+Subsequent ACL evaluations may be able to use the cached lookup result (if any).

+Asynchronous lookups are done for http_access and other directives that support so called "slow" ACLs.
+If a directive does not support a required asynchronous DNS lookup, then modern Squids use "none" instead of the actual domain name to determine whether a dstdomain ACL matches, but you should ''not'' rely on that behavior.
+To disable DNS lookups, use the "-n" ACL option (where supported).

 == How do I block specific users or groups from accessing my cache? ==
 === Using Ident ===